GSR: A Generalized Symbolic Regression Approach: Generalized Symbolic Regression (GSR)

 \subsection{A new problem formulation for symbolic regression}

-Now that we have presented the goal of our proposed GSR approach (summarized by Equation \eqref{modifiedgoalSR}), we need to constrain the search space of functions $\mathcal{S}$ to reduce the computational challenges and accelerate the convergence of our algorithm.
-Inspired by \cite{chen2017elite, mcconaghy2011ffx}, we confine $\mathcal{S}$ to functions that can be expressed as a linear combination (or as a weighted sum) of basis functions (which can be linear or nonlinear).
+Now that we have presented the goal of our proposed GSR approach (summarized by Equation \ref{modifiedgoalSR}), we need to constrain the search space of functions $\mathcal{S}$ to reduce the computational challenges and accelerate the convergence of our algorithm.
+Inspired by \citet{mcconaghy2011ffx, chen2017elite} as well as classical system identification methods \citep{brunton2016discovering}, we confine $\mathcal{S}$ to generalized linear models, i.e. to functions that can be expressed as a linear combination (or as a weighted sum) of basis functions (which can be linear or nonlinear).
 In mathematical terms, for a given input feature vector $\mathbf{x}_i$ and a corresponding target variable $y_i$, the search space $\mathcal{S}$ is constrained to model functions of the form: